The Bend Motorsport Park: GT Circuit

 At 7.770 km long, the 35 turn GT Circuit is the second longest permanent race track in the world behind only the famed Nürburgring Nordschleife in Germany which is 20.832 km long.
-It is also one of only 4 permanent race circuits in the world with an official length of at least 7.000 km, the others being the 154 turn Nürburgring, the 7.220 km, 23 turn Utah Motorsports Campus (formerly known as the Miller Motorsports Park) in the USA, and the 7.004 km, 20 turn Circuit de Spa-Francorchamps in Belgium.
+It is also one of only 4 permanent race circuits in the world with an official length of at least 7.000 km, the others being the 154 turn Nürburgring, the 7.220 km, 23 turn Burt Brothers Motorpark (formerly known as the Utah Motorsports Campus and Miller Motorsports Park) in the USA, and the 7.004 km, 20 turn Circuit de Spa-Francorchamps in Belgium.

 The circuit hosted a four-hour Asian Le Mans Series (ALMS) event in January 2020 called the 4 Hours of The Bend.
 Unfortunately it has proven to be a one off race as the planned return of the ALMS did not eventuate due to the COVID-19 pandemic.
 It was announced that the ALMS would return in 2021–22 and 2022–23, but the global pandemic and a change in series focus to an annual series, plus cutting costs for the teams (including travel), has seen that to date (2025), the ALMS has not returned to Australia or The Bend.